Cody-Lange/Milestone-2-Spotify-Music-Clustering-with-Unsupervised-Learning/README.md

 **Unsupervised Learning Methods**

 After the data was mined, standard scaling was applied to make the data more suitable for clustering.
 Afterwards, either principal component analysis or t-sne was applied to find three features that best capture the variance of the data and can generate 3d plots for visualization.
 PCA was chosen because it works well with larger datasets and preserves global distances between clusters.T-Sne was also chosen because it preserves local distances as opposed to global distances, which was initially thought to possibly make the clusters more distinguishable, as it is a very different approach to dimensional reduction.
 Models were then clustered via either K-Means clustering or agglomerative clustering, with the first pass attempting to gage whether or not unsupervised models could reconstruct existing genre clusters.
 K-means was chosen because we already know 11 clusters exist naturally, it is simple, and  is guaranteed to converge.
 Agglomerative clustering was chosen because it was unknown whether or not music data inherently follows a “treelike structure'', it still clusters a predetermined amount of clusters, and captures groups of varying shapes and sizes better.
 After initial visualizations for clusters of 11 were made, the elbow plot in figure 2 was used to determine a mathematically more “appropriate” cluster size.
-Elbow plots iteratee through K-Means models of different cluster sizes and sums up the squared distances from each point to the centroid of its cluster. (“inertia) It is commonly observed that lower inertia values give clusters that are more distinguishable, and the cluster sizes with acceptable inertia values fall within the range of 3 to 6 clusters.
+Elbow plots iterate through K-Means models of different cluster sizes and sums up the squared distances from each point to the centroid of its cluster. (“inertia) It is commonly observed that lower inertia values give clusters that are more distinguishable, and the cluster sizes with acceptable inertia values fall within the range of 3 to 6 clusters.
 The next set of 3D clustering visualizations used a cluster size of 6 in order to be closer to the ground truth of 11 genres.

 ![image](https://user-images.githubusercontent.com/50972659/122320655-914abf80-cef0-11eb-96bd-e4619cc952a6.png)

 Figure 1.
 An elbow plot used assist in determining “appropriate” cluster size

 ![image](https://user-images.githubusercontent.com/50972659/122320901-00c0af00-cef1-11eb-8039-d46ef7685393.png)

 Figure 2.
 K-means Clustering w/ t-SNE - 6 clusters^^

 ![image](https://user-images.githubusercontent.com/50972659/122320927-0b7b4400-cef1-11eb-9427-0854b98ed880.png)

 Figure 3.
 K-means Clustering w/ t-SNE - 11 clusters^^

 ![image](https://user-images.githubusercontent.com/50972659/122320955-1930c980-cef1-11eb-852f-74cdc66e2ae6.png)

 Figure 4.
 K-means Clustering w/ PCA - 6 clusters^^

 ![image](https://user-images.githubusercontent.com/50972659/122320994-25b52200-cef1-11eb-9036-09005f075176.png)

 Figure 5.
 K-Means Clustering w/ PCA - 11 Clusters^^

 ![image](https://user-images.githubusercontent.com/50972659/122320832-e25ab380-cef0-11eb-8939-bf7cc505bbfe.png)

 Figure 6.
 Agglomerative Clustering w/ t-SNE - 11 Clusters^^

 ![image](https://user-images.githubusercontent.com/50972659/122320871-f43c5680-cef0-11eb-8522-ed919d2c67ad.png)

 Figure 7.
 Agglomerative Clustering w/ PCA - 11 Clusters^^